Table of Contents

 If an organization must follow GDPR, it’s essential to review the law’s requirements, because they are unique from other regulatory standards.
 For instance, GDPR states that cookies could be considered PII.
 The law differentiates between PII and “personal identifiers.”
 A personal identifier added to personal information would provide an attacker with the data needed to identify an individual from basic personal information.
 For instance, an attacker could not do much with the name “John Doe,” but combining it with geolocation data, the attacker could narrow down their search to the correct John Doe.

-Regulatory governance compliance standards are the best guidelines for securing sensitive data.
+Regulatory governance compliance standards are the best guidelines for securing personally identifiable information.
 These standards are an excellent place to start when designing cybersecurity policies and governing the way data is used, but they don’t provide a full set of strategies for all corporate systems.
 Other cybersecurity strategies can be considered based on an organization’s unique list of requirements.

 Phishing and social engineering attacks are common for credential theft.
 Employees should be educated on the dangers of phishing and social engineering, and they should be taught to recognize an attack and report it.
 Overall education on regulatory guidelines that oversee data and the people who access it should be a part of employee education.
 Several other cybersecurity solutions can be used to stop phishing, such as email filters, DMARC, SPF, and DNS-based content blockers.